-Current and historical abundance estimates of sperm whales in the North Pacific are based on limited data and are considered biased; caution should be exercised in interpreting published estimates.
-The abundance of sperm whales in the North Pacific was reported to be 1,260,000 prior to exploitation, which by the late 1970s was estimated to have been reduced to 930,000 whales (Rice 1989).
+Current and historical abundance estimates of sperm whales in the North Pacific are based on limited data and are considered unreliable; caution should be exercised in interpreting published estimates.
+The abundance of sperm whales in the North Pacific was estimated to be 1,260,000 prior to exploitation, which by the late 1970s was thought to have been reduced to 930,000 whales (Rice 1989).
 Confidence intervals for these estimates do not exist.
 These estimates include whales from the California/Oregon/Washington stock, for which a separate abundance estimate is available (see the Stock Assessment Reports for the U.S. Pacific Region).
-Estimates for a large area of the eastern temperate North Pacific were produced from line-transect and acoustic survey data by Barlow and Taylor (2005), but no more recent estimate exists for other areas, including for the central or western North Pacific.
+Estimates for a large area of the eastern temperate North Pacific were produced from line-transect and acoustic survey data by Barlow and Taylor (2005); the acoustic data produced an estimate of 32,100 sperm whales (CV = 0.36).
+However, no more recent estimate exists for other areas, including for the central or western North Pacific.

 Kato and Miyashita (1998) reported 102,112 sperm whales (CV = 0.155) in the western North Pacific, however, with the caveat that their estimate is likely positively biased.
 From surveys in the Gulf of Alaska in 2009 and 2015, Rone et al. (2017) estimated 129 (CV = 0.44) and 345 sperm whales (CV = 0.43) in each year, respectively.
-The overall number of sperm whales occurring in Alaska waters is unknown.
+These estimates are for a small area that was unlikely to include females and juveniles and they are not considered reliable estimates.

-As the data used in estimating the abundance of sperm whales in the entire North Pacific are more than 8 years old, a reliable estimate of abundance for the North Pacific stock is not available.
+As the data used in estimating the abundance of sperm whales in the entire North Pacific are more than 8 years old, a reliable estimate of abundance for the entire North Pacific stock is considered unavailable.